milangress/omnivore-ai-annotations/readme.md

 # Let ChatGPT annotate Omnivore articles for you

+## this Fork

+This is is a fork of: https://github.com/jancbeck/omnivore-ai-annotations Aiming to introducce a ai auto-tagging feature

 ## Overview

 This serverless function can be used to automatically add annotations to Omnivore articles when a specific label (say, "summarize") is added to them.
 It uses Omnivore's [API](https://docs.omnivore.app/integrations/api.html) and [webhooks](https://docs.omnivore.app/integrations/webhooks.html) as well as [OpenAI's chat completions API](https://platform.openai.com/docs/guides/text-generation).